openfl/lime.openfl.org/_docs/project-files.md

 ---
 title: Project Files
-# redirect because it's a blank page
+# redirect to an appropriate sub-page because this is a blank page
-redirect_to: /docs/home/
+redirect_to: /docs/project-files/xml-format/
 ---